Mavenoid raises $8M Series A to apply AI to technical product support – TechCrunch

 “Automating repetitive troubleshooting (a hard and overlooked AI problem) is important because that’s what most of the time and money in customer support is spent on,” Lilja adds.

-Unlike generic chatbots, Mavenoid claims to be able to handle the entire span of support requests: “from installation and usage to complicated troubleshooting”.
+Unlike generic chatbots, Mavenoid claims to be able to handle the entire span of support requests: “from installation and usage to complicated troubleshooting.”
 It is currently being used for consumer electronics and home appliances, as well as industrial machinery.

 “Our solution automates all types of technical support for any product with a chatbot,” explains Lilja.
 “Not just troubleshooting but setting up, configuring, using, maintaining, and other guidance that helps you get more out of the product.
 Companies get lower support volumes, lower cost per contact, and happier customers.
 Customers replace long waits with instant self-service that doesn’t suck”.